 Considerable attention is paid to the fundamental physical and mathematical training.
 Up to 20% of lectures and seminars are devoted to the study of advanced mathematics, applied mathematics, general and theoretical physics, which is almost two times more than in any other chemical university in Russia.

-We want to see talented young people who are passionate about chemistry as the MSU Chemistry Department students.
+We want to see talented young people who are passionate about chemistry as the MSU Faculty of Chemistry students.
 That’s why there is a network of schools, lyceums and gymnasiums “under the Faculty’s patronage”.
 A special university program is developed for these educational institutions.

 In order to attract talented young people to MSU, since 1993 the Faculty has been making a preliminary selection of the most brilliant school students by means of chemistry Olympiads of juniors.
 The students from urban and rural schools throughout Russia, and even from the former republics of the Soviet Union are welcomed to participate in these competitions.